Manchester City Council

 • Time: 10am to 1pm

 • Description: As part of the British Mountaineering Council's Big Walking Weekend, come and explore Europe's largest municipal park with a three-hour guided walk.
 The pace will be easy, to allow for lots of chat and exploring.
-The route is well-paved and is therefore perfect for wheelchair users and familiesEvent details and more information here.
+The route is well-paved and is therefore perfect for wheelchair users and families.
+Read more about event details and information.

 June